After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

-The Baltimore Ravens finished first in the American Football Conference North division in the 2019 NFL season.
+The Baltimore Ravens finished the 2022 season second in the AFC North and fifth in the AFC.

 How many games did the Baltimore Ravens win?

-The Baltimore Ravens won 14 in the 2019 NFL season.
+The Baltimore Ravens won 10 games in the 2022 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: